Substra/substra-documentation/docs/source/contributing/contributing-guide.rst

 Sign Off
 ========

-For compliance purposes, `Developer Certificate of Origin (DCO) on Pull Requests`_ is activated on the repo.
+For compliance purposes, `Developer Certificate of Origin (DCO) on Pull Requests <https://github.com/apps/dco>`_ is activated on the repo.
-.. _Developer Certificate of Origin (DCO) on Pull Requests: https://github.com/apps/dco

 .. code-block:: bash